Lesson 5 - Irregular Verbs

 er/sie/es bäckt fährt schläft wäscht

-essen geben sprechen weben
+Pronoun essen geben sprechen brechen

-du isst gibst sprichst wibst
+du isst gibst sprichst brichst

-er/sie/es isst gibt spricht wibt
+er/sie/es isst gibt spricht bricht

-befehlen lesen sehen stehlen
+Pronoun befehlen lesen sehen stehlen

-du befiehlst liest siehst stielst
+du befiehlst liest siehst stiehlst

-er/sie/es befiehlt liest sieht stielt
+er/sie/es befiehlt liest sieht stiehlt

 This concludes our lesson, quite simple, eh ?